When is VAT due?

 - VAT is due in respect of intra-Community acquisitions of new motor vehicles other than by persons entitled to deductibility.
 It is normally due at the time of payment of Vehicle Registration Tax (VRT).
 If no VRT is payable, then VAT is due not later than the 15th day of the month following the ICA.

-- For continuous supplies of utilities (gas, electricity and telecommunications), VAT is due when the utility company issues the bill to the customer.
+- For continuous supplies of utilities (gas, electricity and telecommunications), VAT is due when the utility company issues bills to customers.
 This is provided that the utility company issues a bill at least once every three months.
 The rate to apply is the rate in force at the date the bill issues to the customer.
 This is the case even in the event of advance payments by those customers.

 - VAT is due in respect of ICA's of new aircraft and boats, other than by persons entitled to deductibility.
 It is due within three days of arrival in the State.
 The VAT is payable to the relevant Collector of Customs and Excise.